close

 Together, the network provides nutritious, domestically produced food to Minnesotans in need, and provides direct support to the agriculture community.
 TEFAP uses county-level poverty and unemployment data to ensure an equitable distribution of TEFAP foods statewide.

-Minnesota TEFAP program structure
+Minnesota TEFAP

-Logos of TEFAP organizations
+TEFAP organizations with logos

-2025 TEFAP Income Eligibility Chart
+2025 TEFAP Income Limits

 Family size